rust-lang/book/src/ch10-00-generics.md

 To eliminate this duplication, we can create an abstraction, which in this case will be in the form of a function that operates on any list of integers given to the function in a parameter.
+This will increase the clarity of our code and let us communicate and reason about the concept of finding the largest number in a list independently of the specific places this concept is used.

 In the program in Listing 10-3, we've extracted the code that finds the largest number into a function named `largest`.
 This program can find the largest number in two different lists of numbers, but the code from Listing 10-1 only exists in one spot:

 <figure>
 <span class="filename">Filename: src/main.rs</span>